 03. The Three-Quarter View

-Also known as broadside pose, a three-quarter view for headshot photography can be a great way to add some interest and personality to your shot.
+Also known as a broadside pose, a three-quarter view for professional photography can be a great way to add some interest and personality to your business headshot poses.
 It can also be a nice change of pace from the more common full-face or profile views.

 This pose is excellent for showcasing your face and shoulders.
 Position your body so that one shoulder faces the camera while the other face is slightly away.
 This will create a more interesting composition and make you look less posed.

 For men, keep your hair neat and tidy; for women, add a little bit of flair with a hairstyle or accessory.
-This is because only a portion of your face is showcased in the headshot, the hairstyle and accessory can greatly impact the overall effect of the photograph.
+This is because only a portion of your face is showcased in the headshot, the hairstyle and accessories can greatly impact the overall effect of the photo session.